jh01231230/agx_xavier_gpu/README.md

 so in package nvidia-l4t-3d-core 35.2.1-20230124153320
 dpkg-deb: error: paste subprocess was killed by signal (Broken pipe)
 ```
 The errors you're seeing are due to dpkg (Debian package management system) trying to install a package that contains files that are already provided by another installed package.
-In this specific case, you're trying to install NVIDIA packages and they conflict with the already installed nvidia-l4t-* packages.
+In this specific case, you're trying to install Nvidia packages and they conflict with the already installed nvidia-l4t-* packages.
 To resolve this, you can force dpkg to overwrite the conflicting files.
 ```
 sudo dpkg -i --force-overwrite /var/cache/apt/archives/libnvidia-compute-535_535.86.05-0ubuntu0.20.04.2_arm64.deb sudo dpkg -i --force-overwrite /var/cache/apt/archives/libnvidia-common-535*.deb